The regulatory requirements for managing safety on the railways, tramways and other guided transport systems.

 This page details who needs to comply and what they must do to meet minimum standards in Great Britain.

 The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS) provide the regulatory regime for rail safety, including the mainline railway, metros (including London Underground), tramways, light rail and heritage railways.

-The Regulations implement the European Railway Safety Directive (2004/49/EC), which aims to establish a common approach to rail safety and support the development of a single market for rail transport services in Europe.
+The Regulations were introduced to implement the European Railway Safety Directive (2004/49/EC) into Great Britain.
+The aim of that Directive was to establish a common approach to rail safety and support the development of a single market for rail transport services in Europe.

 We have published an approved list of transport systems that are excluded from the mainline railway.

 The regulations require most railway operators (known as transport operators) to maintain a safety management system (SMS) and hold a safety certificate or safety authorisation indicating the SMS has been accepted by the Office of Rail and Road.

 For more information about the performance and impact of ROGS, including the results of an independent review of the regulations, please read our impact of ROGS page.